aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 11. The last step for setting up the Kinesis Data Analytics stream is configuring a destination for the stream.
 The destination will be a Lambda function that will be configured next.

 12. Open a new AWS tab.
 It is time to configure a Lambda function that will consume data from the Kinesis Data Analytics stream and execute code to turn the data into a custom metric that will be published to a CloudWatch dashboard.
-In the AWS Management Console, select **Lambda**.
+In the AWS Management Console, select **Lambda** or use this [quick link](https://console.aws.amazon.com/lambda/).

 13. Click **Create function**.